Health Library

 Conservative management:

-• Rest – your doctor may suggest you avoid throwing activities for a period of time.
+• Rest – your doctor may suggest that your child avoid throwing activities for a period of time.

-• Ice – this helps to decrease swelling, bleeding, and pain in the shoulder.
+• Ice – this helps to decrease swelling and pain in the shoulder.

 • Video throwing analysis – at Cincinnati Children’s, we are able to perform two-dimensional video analysis of throwing motion.
 Trained therapists are able to break down the phases of throwing to look for deficiencies.

-• Return-to-throwing program – once cleared to return to throwing, the athlete will undergo a progressive throwing program that slowly increases the forces and demands through the arm and shoulder, which are necessary for full return to competitive play.
+• Return-to-throwing program – once cleared to return to throwing, your child will undergo a progressive throwing program that slowly increases the forces and demands through the arm and shoulder, which are necessary for full return to competitive play.

 Prevention

 While no injury can be completely prevented, proper mechanics, rest and strength can reduce the risk of injury.
-USA Baseball in partnership with major league baseball (MLB) has developed guidelines for young pitchers to help reduce the risk of injury.
+USA baseball in partnership with major league baseball (MLB) have developed guidelines for young pitchers to help reduce the risk of injury.

 Recommended pitch counts by age and associated rest periods: